Skip to Content

 DIY Leprechaun Hats.

 Toilet paper rolls are upcycled to make these adorable leprechaun hats.
-Set them on skewers are display them in flower pots, vases, or just around your house.
+Sitting them on skewers is a great way to display them in flower pots, vases, or just around your house.

 DIY "Lucky In Love" Shamrock Shiplap Sign.